Finesse/react-friendly-input/README.md

 ### Making a custom friendly input

-If you have a component that acts like a form field (has the `value` property and emits `focus` and `blur` events), you can use the [higher-order component function](https://reactjs.org/docs/higher-order-components.html) to make it
+If you have a component that acts like a form field:

+* Its element has a writable `value` attribute
+* Has the `defaultValue`, `onFocus` and `onBlur` props that acts the same as in the `<input>` component
+* Uncontrolled when doesn't receive the `value` prop

+You can use the [higher-order component](https://reactjs.org/docs/higher-order-components.html) function to make it
 friendly:

 ```js